top of page

 So, what is traditional country music?
 Apparently, the Country Music Association of Australia (CMAA) rejected all nominations for Awards relating to Audio Murphy featuring Melinda Schneider and their smash dance hit "Tighten Up Your Pants".

 No statement from the CMAA was forthcoming, however Phantom-esque whispers from within were quick in saying the organisation did not believe the song was traditional country!
-You can read the full story in the magazine but for those who haven't seen or heard this song, check out the 2 videos we've found for you and make up your own mind.
-The video above is the official Audio Murphy release whilst the one below is a wild live TV performance on the Doug Mulray Show from November (1994).
-Do you recognise any of the dancers in the videos!
+You can read the full story in the magazine but for those who haven't seen or heard this song, check out the videos we've found for you and make up your own mind.

 So, Country or Not Country?
 Were the CMAA right in their decision to reject the nominations?
 Head to the MENU and lets us know what you think in the Comments Section!

 January 1995 sees the release of Australia's first line dance compilation CD from Sony Music titled Australia's Favourite Line Dances Volume 1.
 The compilation features all original artists and was overseen by Gordon Elliott.
+Get your boots on for dances such as Cadillac Ranch, Thunderbolt, Honky Tonk Attitude, Alley Cat, Tennessee Twist and many more, it is fantastic value.

 For readers looking for instructional videos, Dino Music has several offerings.
 Presented by Diane Horner of the USA, these include Dino's Country Line Dancing, More Country Line Dancing, Country Line Dancing for Kids, Country Partner Dancing and Country Line Dancing with Style.